Students under our day care programme

 was born in 1991 with a profound hearing loss.
 He is not able to hear without strong hearing aids.
 He attended our day care from 2003 – 2008.
 Suresh comes from a poor, uneducated family and did not show much interest in reading and writing, but performed well in creating handicrafts.
 We taught him basic craft techniques and arranged for him to attend carpentry training at Svaram, where musical instruments are produced.
 He gradually became more integrated there and they offered to employ him.
 Everybody was proud of him and we continued to support him for the maintenance of his hearing aids.
 Suresh was our “success story” until he started stealing at his workplace on several occasions.
 He got warnings and chances but finally he was sent out.
 As Suresh has hardly any family support and has friends who abuse alcohol we have decided to continue with him at Deepam.
 For several years he was one of our gardeners and received pocket money, lunch and health care.
 Suresh stabilised and we found that it is time to try again to integrate him in the outside world as he should lead a normal life.
 In 2015 we found a plumber who took him under his care.
 Suresh became his helper and receives a salary for his work.
 We hope this will work out well for him.

 was born in 2007 with Down Syndrome, also called Mongolism or Trisomy 21.
 Since the age of 1.5 he has been coming to Deepam regularly with his mother to receive physiotherapy and general stimulation.
 Chandru is delayed in all his milestones and we need to focus on the development of his speech.
 He is an extremely sweet and smart boy who is liked by everybody for his charm.
 His mother was still helping him a lot when he grew up and we insisted that he be toilet trained and that he learnt to eat alone and dress on his own.
 Our aim was to integrate him gradually into our day-care programme which is proving more difficult than we had expected.
-Chandru’s behaviour is at times challenging as he does a lot of nonsense and adults tend to find this funny as he is kind of cute.
-We have talked several times at Deepam and made it very clear with his parents that we all need to have a clear and firm approach with Chandru in order to guide him and help him to develop appropriate social behaviour.
+Chandru’s behaviour is challenging at times as he is naughty adults tend to find this funny as he is kind of cute.
+We have talked at Deepam several times and made it very clear with his parents that we all need to have a clear and firm approach with Chandru in order to guide him and help him to develop appropriate social behaviour.

 Vinoth was born in 2008.
 He has one older brother.
 His family is from a poor background.
 Vinoth’s father works in a shop for a daily wage and his mother is at home looking after her children.
 Vinoth was referred to us in 2012 with the complaint of not talking.
 He would express his needs only through gestures.
 His mother reported that Vinoth could have lost his hearing during a heavy thunder storm when he was 3 years old.
 This did not sound convincing to us, especially after we found out that his mother took pills to attempt suicide when she was 5 months pregnant with Vinoth.
 The audiometry report confirmed a profound hearing impairment.
 Vinoth came for some time regularly to Selvi for speech therapy.
 It takes a long way to learn to speak with the help of hearing aids.
 In the beginning he was very shy and refused to make eye contact and hardly opened his mouth.
 Meanwhile Vinoth participates in all the activities of our day-care group and continues to have sessions for the development of his speech.
 Gopal is also teaching him to read and write Tamil.
 Vinoth is still rather shy and withdrawn, but he is an excellent observer with his big shiny eyes.